 This is a supernatural horror, and plot holes kind of come with the territory, but there are times when Freddy’s Revenge is alive with silliness, the kind that detracts from the film’s overall fear factor.
 I’m all for silliness ― most great horror has at least a hint of humour ― and Freddy’s Revenge has plenty of it in the right places, but the film’s more generic scares aren’t particularly scary.
 They could belong to any number of nondescript horror movies.
 Granted, several of those moments are tied to ‘the threat’ of homosexuality, but for any casual viewer unaware of the film’s subtext, the action can be somewhat irrelevant and underwhelming.
 A year earlier, Craven had stunned audiences by having Krueger come up through a plug hole, push through a solid wall, drag a girl’s bloodied torso across a ceiling while remaining invisible ― moments befitting of one of horror’s freshest, most enduring characters.
 Here we get a phallic snake in the classroom, a flaming bird (more subtext?), exploding sausages (definitely more subtext), and, perhaps silliest of all, a moment in which a blast of kitchen-bound lightning strikes the dirty dishes.
 Not exactly Krueger at his most deliciously malevolent.

 The practical effects are hit-and-miss too.
 There are some nice touches, like Jesse’s melting vinyl, a cute and effective symbol of Krueger’s stifling presence, but for the most part it lacks the creativity and visual impressiveness of the first movie.
-For every spectacular Grady death there are numerous instances of profound silliness, particularly during the film’s all important third act.
+For every spectacular Grady death there are numerous instances of profound silliness, particularly during the film’s all important final act.
 There’s an evil cat that looks like it belongs in an episode of slapstick comedy The Young Ones, and a pair of vicious guard dogs with human faces ― not just human faces, baby human faces ― are so utterly ridiculous it’s almost as if they’re aware of it, like they’re just waiting to be put out of their misery.
 They don’t exactly hunt Lisa down like your typical cinematic hellhounds either.
-They growl a little, but they generally just amble around as if doped to the eyeballs on Xanax.
+They growl a bit, but they generally just amble around as if doped to the eyeballs on Xanax.
 Lord knows what they were trying to achieve here.